Nose Surgery (Rhinoplasty)

 Rhinoplasty, or nose surgery, is one of the most common plastic surgery procedures performed today.
 Nose Surgery includes several different procedures which serve both cosmetic and reconstructive purposes.
 That means that nose surgery can change the cosmetic appearance and/or improve the function of the nose.

 In recent years, our understanding that various cosmetic and functional procedures that can be combined in a single operative session, has given many options to plastic surgeons in improving the function and the cosmetic appearance of the nose.
-Using the latest techniques as well as tried-and-true methods, Dr. Kaufman has the ability to “customize” your rhinoplasty procedure based upon your functional anatomy and specific cosmetic needs.
+Using the latest techniques as well as tried-and-true methods, our doctors have the ability to “customize” your rhinoplasty procedure based upon your functional anatomy and specific cosmetic needs.

 Am I a candidate for Rhinoplasty?